NomiChirps/tplp2/README.md

 ```

 # TODO / Notes
+- [ ] move/redirect config headers to a config/ dir
+- [ ] I notice `Tmr Svc` task has only 56 bytes of stack free. what if that's why we're dying? when a callback runs that uses more stack?
+  - do we even need software timers? let's try disabling them.
+    aha, i see! software timers are used in the RP2040 port for pico sync interop: in the FIFO interrupt handler (on each core), and when unlocking a mutex from an interrupt handler.
+  - so what are we doing that's using so much FIFO and/or mutex?
 - [ ] (!!!) vApplicationGetIdleTaskMemory mystery: why doesn't my definition clash with the rp2040 port's in idle_task_static_memory.c?
 - [ ] does it seem to crash shortly after we disconnect USB? try it.
   - usb reconnect also doesn't seem to work.